|RECOLLECTIONS OF THE CRIMEA - ON BEHALF OF THE WEBBER BOW RAGGED SCHOOLS

 rural dean of Douglas, a canon of the cathedral, and for 18 years a

-Proctor in Convocation, representing the diocese on Church
+Proctor in Convocation, representing the diocese at the Church

 [William Romaine Thatcher was chaplain of St George's Workhouse and Infirmary and St George-in-the-East Schools at Plashet from 1894-1925 - more details here.]

 Aubrey Baxter (1896-1900) had been a choral scholar at King's College Cambridge, and after St George's spent the rest of his long ministry around Chester Cathedral, where he was a Minor Canon, tutor at the Diocesan Training College (one of the Anglican teacher training colleges) from 1927-45 and much-loved Chaplain of Chester Royal Infirmary from 1926 until his retirement.
-For this he was awarded the MBE in 1948.
+For this he was awarded the MBE in 1948, and was made an honorary freeman of the city and county of Chester.
 The Chester Chronicle reported

 |Canon Baxter is known and loved by thousands of people who have had occasion to spend any time in the Chester Royal Infirmary.
 There rarely passes a night when he does not tour the wards in the Infirmary with a cheery word for all the patients.
 He collects all the letters, and personally posts them at the Station.
 His physical agility and mental alertness belie his years.
 He confesses that he has worn out six bicycles and lost count of those he ‘borrowed’.
 The advantage of being the Infirmary Chaplain, Canon Baxter explained, was that the congregation was found, and there could be no excuse for not attending.
 “Once a patient did pretend to be asleep,” said Canon Baxter, “but I waited a bit, and his cup of tea began to get cold, so he had to wake up”.|